What’s the difference, you ask?

 - How long is my interest lock?
 (30 days, 45 days, 60 days etc)

 - Will I be able to remove mortgage insurance?
 When?
 How does it work?

 Learn, Learn, Learn

 There is a lot to learn, understand and then to make decisions on.
 When it comes to finding a lender, I like Dave Ramseys words: “Find a lender [service provider] with the heart of a teacher.”
 You’ll want a good deal, but you also want to understand what you are signing.
-The pre-approval will get you started onto the road of loan terminology and of obtaining a loan.
+The pre-approval will get you started on the road of loan terminology and of obtaining a loan.

-Most of the things, the professionals are telling you, you will forget.
+Most of the things the professionals are telling you, you will forget.
 However, if you have someone spending the time with you and explaining details, chances are you’ll remember much more than you expect.

 Have the loan officer explain to you what loan options you have, what costs there are, how much money you’ll have to bring to the table etc.